 The time series of the SWH bias (altimeter - model) and SDD of Sentinel-3 compared to the ECMWF model FG are shown in the upper and lower panels, respectively, of Figure 17.
 Until the first week of November 2016, Sentinel-3 used to underestimate (negative bias) SWH by about 0.05 m globally, ~0.15 m for Northern Hemisphere and the Tropics while it used to overestimate SWH in the Southern Hemisphere.
-A change in statistics happened in mid-November 2016 which is the time of the start of PB 2.9 implementation.
+A change in statistics happened in mid-November 2016 which is the time of the start of PB 2.09 implementation.
 This led to an increase in Sentinel-3 SWH and resulted in positive bias (SRAL higher than the model) almost everywhere.
 However, this change had minor impact on the SDD.

-Later changes associated to PB 2.9 which were implemented late in November and December 2016 do not seem to have any impact on SWH statistics.
-This is the case for other changes since then.
+Later changes associated to PB 2.09 which were implemented late in November and December 2016 do not seem to have any impact on SWH statistics.
+This is the case for other changes since then until PB 2.24 which was implemented on 13 December 2017.
+SAR SWH is virtually unbiased on the global scale as well as in the SH.
+However, there are small SWH biases in the NH (about 0.06 m) and the Tropics (about -0.07 m).
+PB 2.24 seems to have no impact on SDD.